 • Enhanced delivery to skeletal muscle, including diaphragm, cardiac muscle and the CNS: We have shown in preclinical studies that our peptides delivered their cargo oligonucleotide therapeutics to key neuromuscular tissues, allowing us to address multiple disease pathologies in multi-systemic indications such as DMD and DM1.
 Furthermore, we believe our EDO peptides support the ability to promote endosomal escape and facilitate the robust delivery of cargo oligonucleotides to the cell nucleus.
 This differentiating feature of our EDO platform has been observed in mice and NHPs across multiple tissue types, including those critical to neuromuscular indications - skeletal, smooth and cardiac muscle.
-The ability of our EDO peptide to deliver oligonucleotides to the CNS could potentially address neurological phenotypes in these diseases as well
+The ability of our EDO peptide to deliver oligonucleotides to the CNS could potentially address neurological phenotypes in these diseases as well.

-- Improved activity, which we have observed in NHPs with greater rates of exon 51 skipping across all muscles in head-to-head studies against a molecule that we believe is structurally equivalent to the most clinically advanced peptide-ASO conjugate: Our EDO platform exhibited consistently robust activity and acceptable tolerability in preclinical testing of NHPs under both single and repeat dosing regimens.
-For example, in NHP studies, a dose of 30 mg/kg of PGN-EDO51 achieved over 70% exon 51 skipping in skeletal muscle, including diaphragm, which is higher than the rates observed in these muscles for R6G-PMO in head-to-head studies. - An enhanced balance between activity and tolerability, which is designed to afford our platform a wider therapeutic index:
+- Improved activity, which we have observed in NHPs, with what we believe is the highest rate of exon 51 skipping in skeletal muscles, including diaphragm, at tolerable target dose levels compared to any approved therapeutic or known developmental candidate: Our EDO platform exhibited consistently robust activity and acceptable tolerability in preclinical testing of NHPs under both single and repeat dosing regimens.
+For example, in NHP studies, a dose of 30 mg/kg of PGN-EDO51 achieved over 70% exon 51 skipping in skeletal muscle, including diaphragm, which we believe is the highest rate of exon 51 skipping reported for any approved therapeutic or known development candidate at tolerable target dose levels. - An enhanced balance between activity and tolerability, which is designed to afford our platform a wider therapeutic index: